Writer and Director Hannah Lavery leads an artistic yet grief-filled response to the 2015 death in Scottish police custody of Sheku Bayoh.

 Lament for Sheku Bayoh inspires activities for schools as part of our year-round commitment to communities across Scotland.

-Contains strong language and descriptions of brutality and racial violence.
+Contains very strong language and descriptions of brutality and racial violence.

-This is a digital performance that will be available to watch online from 25 August at 7.30pm to 31 August at 11.59pm.
+This digital performance is available to watch online until 31 August 2021 at 11pm.
 Please book a free ticket to watch this performance at home.